gluobe/infrastructure-2.0-workshop/Lab 1 - AWS Console and EC2/README.md

     ![](../Images/AWSConsoleEC2Overview.png?raw=true)

-* You can list only your instances from the EC2 list by filtering on the `Id` tag and using `<your_id>` as the value.
+* You can list instances with your specific ID from the EC2 list by filtering on the `Id` tag and using `<your_id>` as the value.

     ![](../Images/EC2FilterOnTag.png?raw=true)

-* We'll begin by creating a simple EC2 instance or cloud virtual machine, which has some simple firewall rules assigned via a EC2 Security Group and has your own private SSH key assigned to login with instead of the lab_ManagementKey one.
-We'll always use the management instance as a proxy to access instances we've created.
+* We'll begin by creating an EC2 instance, which has some simple firewall rules assigned via an EC2 Security Group and has your own private SSH key assigned to login with instead of the `management_key` you were given to access the management instance.
+You'll always use the management instance as a proxy to access instances you've created.
     * You are here:

     ![](../Images/ManagementProxyStep1.png?raw=true)